-This doc will discuss how you can find items such as entities, links, keywords and properties present in multiple graphs.
+This article provides instructions on locating items such as Entities, links, keywords, and properties present in multiple graphs.

-- Using feature 'Find in Files' to search items in saved graphs.
+- Using the feature 'Find in Files' to search items in saved graphs.

-First we will discuss how to use selecting, copy and pasting method to find common entities.
+Firstly, let us work through how we can use the selection, copy, and paste method to find common Entities.
 Consider the following graphs for example.

 Step 1.
-Select 'Person One' from Graph1 by using color of bookmark.
-Go to Investigate tab > Select Bookmarked.
+Select 'Person One' from Graph1 by using a bookmark color.
+Click the Investigate tab > Select Bookmarked

 Step 1.
 Select the option 'Find in Files' from Investigate tab.